Institutional Animal Care and Use Committee (IACUC) Schedule

 Complete on-line CITI training(s) valid for 3 years.
 Retake the CITI refresher prior to expiration.

-• If part of lab personnel, receive training by the Principal Investigator as well as Facility Manager before they may work with animals.
+• Lab personnel must also receive training by the Principal Investigator as well as Facility Manager before they may work with animals.
 Animal facility manager and/or veterinary technician training will include general handling of animals and maintenance.

 Submission Deadline Dates